DanielAvinoam/BlackEnergyV2-Driver-Reverse-Engineering/README.md

 # BlackEnergy V2 - Full Driver Reverse Engineering

-Full analysis of the second variation of Sandworm’s BlackEnergy malware used against the country of Georgia during the Russo-Georgian conflict.
+Full analysis of the main driver used in the second variation of Sandworm’s BlackEnergy malware.
+The malware was launched against the country of Georgia during the Russo-Georgian conflict.
 This repo contains every script written during the analysis, the examined driver itself, and the memory image.

 You are welcome to read the analysis in English here: